Many of us have been asked to provide a clean catch urine sample at some point, even if we didn’t realize it at the time.

 - Clean Catch Urine Samples For Pregnant Women >>>>

 - The Problem With The Standard UTI Test >>>>

 - How To Test For A UTI At Home >>>>

 Stick with us while we walk you through the ins and outs of collecting a clean catch urine sample and why it’s crucial to finding out what’s causing your UTI.
-We’ll also explain why an improved urine collection device, such as the Peezy Midstream, can help you to collect the clean catch urine urine sample you need to provide.
+We’ll also explain how an improved urine collection device can help you to collect the clean catch urine urine sample you need to provide.

 What Is A Clean Catch Urine Sample?

 A clean catch urine sample means to aim to only capture ‘uncontaminated’ urine.
 In most cases this refers to urine captured only during the middle time frame of urination.
 It’s sometimes also called a midstream sample.

 When you begin urinating, your first flush can carry bacteria and natural flora from the labia along with the urine into your sample.
 Once this has been washed away, the midstream urine is considered to be cleaner, with less chance of contamination from your genitals and surrounding skin.

 Capturing this part of the flow can be elusive and frustrating.
 But according to the generally accepted urine specimen collection guidelines, this is what you should be aiming for.